kingreza/Swift-State/README.md

+<h1>Design Patterns in Swift: State</h1>
+This repository is part of a series.
+For the full list check out <a href="https://shirazian.wordpress.com/2016/04/11/design-patterns-in-swift/">Design Patterns in Swift</a>

 <h3>The Problem:</h3>

 A quote goes through many phases before it is completed by a mechanic.
 Initially a customer request a quote, once received, our system attempts to automatically provide a quote for the customer.
 If our system doesn't have enough information, the quote becomes pending.
 At this state a member of our customer support team finds out what's needed to provide a ready quote.
 Once a quote is ready, the customer can use it to book an appointment.
 Once an appointment is booked a mechanic is assigned to the quote.
 We need to be able to retrieve this mechanic's information.
 When the appointment is completed we generate a receipt and send it to the customer.